Audre Lorde: Career

 Lorde taught in the Education Department at Lehman College from 1969 to 1970, then as a professor of English at John Jay College of Criminal Justice (both part of the City University of New York, CUNY) from 1970 to 1981.
 There, she fought for the creation of a black studies department.
 In 1981, she went on to teach at her alma mater, Hunter College (also CUNY), as the distinguished Thomas Hunter chair.
 As a queer Black woman, she was an outsider in a white male dominated field and her experiences in this environment deeply influenced her work.
 New fields such as African American studies and women's studies advanced the topics that scholars were addressing and garnered attention to groups that had previously been rarely discussed.
 With this newfound academic environment, Lorde was inspired to not only write poetry but also essays and articles about queer, feminist, and African American studies.

 In 1980, together with Barbara Smith and Cherríe Moraga, she co-founded Kitchen Table: Women of Color Press, the first U.S. publisher for women of color.

 In 1981, Lorde was among the founders of the Women's Coalition of St. Croix, an organization dedicated to assisting women who have survived sexual abuse and intimate partner violence.
 In the late 1980s, she also helped establish Sisterhood in Support of Sisters (SISA) in South Africa to benefit black women who were affected by apartheid and other forms of injustice.

 In 1985, Audre Lorde was a part of a delegation of black women writers who had been invited to Cuba.
 The trip was sponsored by The Black Scholar and the Union of Cuban Writers.
 She embraced the shared sisterhood as black women writers.
-They visited Cuban poets Nancy Morejon and Nicolas Guillen.
+They visited Cuban poets Nancy Morejón and Nicolás Guillén.
 They discussed whether the Cuban revolution had truly changed racism and the status of lesbians and gays there.